-When it comes to the field of botany and palaeobotany, Robert Brown is a man who has made numerous important contributions because of how he had used the microscope in his studies.
-The Brownian motion is named after him, and some of his more famous scientific contributions to botany include providing one of the earliest and most detailed descriptions of the nucleus as well as details about cytoplasmic streaming.
-Some of the first studies in palynology were done by Brown, and he also was the first to recognise the differences between angiosperms and gymnosperms.
-Apart from those, he had also contributed to plant taxonomy where his discoveries are still credited in the plant families known today.
+When it comes to the field of botany and palaeobotany, Robert Brown is a man who has made numerous important contributions resulting from his innovative use of the microscope.
+Brownian motion is named after him, and some of his more famous scientific contributions to botany include providing one of the earliest and most detailed descriptions of the nucleus as well as details about cytoplasmic streaming.
+Some of the first studies in palynology were done by Brown, and he also was the first to recognize the differences between angiosperms and gymnosperms.
+He also contributed to plant taxonomy where his discoveries are still used in the plant families known today.

 Early Life and Educational Background

 Born on the 21st of December in 1773, Robert Brown was the son of an Episcopalian reverend named James Brown and Helen nee Taylor.
 Helen was a Presbyterian minister’s daughter.
 Robert Brown’s hometown was in Montrose and he had attended their local Grammar School which is now known as the Montrose Academy.
 He then attended the Marischal College in Aberdeen and was a Ramsay scholar but had to withdraw in his fourth year because his family had to move to Edinburgh.

 In the University of Edinburgh, he studied medicine but developed a keener interest for botany.
 While he did not take a degree, he had shown an interest for natural history.
 In 1791 a year after they moved, his father died.
 During his time in the university, he was able to attend lectures held by John Walker who was a respected natural historian and he had also begun having correspondences with William Witheron who was one of the leading botanists back in those days.
 During this time, Robert Brown was able to discover Alopecurus alpinus, a new species of grass and he was able to finish his first botanical paper called “The Botanical History of Angus.”

 Robert Brown and his Passion for Botany